Key Takeaways

 If you are looking for when the spring run starts or how long it lasts, see the

-2026 East Coast Spring Fishing Run — Striped Bass, Catfish & Shad guide.
+2026 East Coast Spring Fishing Run β€” Striped Bass, Catfish & Shad guide.

-Do Striped Bass Feed While Migrating Upstream?
+Do Striped Bass Actually Feed During the Spring Run?

-Striped bass do feed during the spring run, but not all the time.
+Striped bass do feed during the spring run β€” but not all the time, and not the way most anglers expect.

 They eat only during short pauses when moving upstream becomes inefficient.
+Miss those windows and you can fish through a river full of stripers without a single bite.

 During migration, striped bass operate on a strict energy budget.